arunkumar-kuppusamy/JavaLambda/README.md

 # AWS Lambda in Java
 Proper first time setup of a local development environment for AWS Lambda functions written in Java can be time consuming.
 This is a small sample project with all the settings needed.

+Please let me in issues if it does work smoothly for you.

 Uses [AWS SAM Local](https://github.com/awslabs/aws-sam-local).

 ## Test your AWS Lambda functions locally